RabbitMQ MATLAB Interface

 rabbitmq.QueueProperties("name","myQueue","durable",true));

-To add additional arguments through the arguments
+To add additional arguments through the arguments property, use the put method:

 % Create QueueProperties with some properties already set